Sheryl Crow and Olivia Rodrigo kick off the 2023 Rock & Roll Hall of Fame ceremony

 Fellow inductees Missy Elliott, Chaka Khan and Willie Nelson also were expected to be taking the mic.
 The ceremony in New York City is streaming live for the first time on Disney+.

-Stevie Nicks, Peter Frampton and Rodrigo joined Crow onstage.
-It was the second appearance in a row for Rodrigo, who last year helped induct Carly Simon by performing “You're So Vain.”

 Laura Dern inducted Crow, calling her friend “a badass goddess.”
 Dern said the music business initially had no idea what to do with a Southern female guitar-playing singer-songwriter.
-“She mapped out the chapters of our lives.”
+But it soon learned.
+“She mapped out the chapters of our lives,” Dern said.

 Elton John is coming out of retirement to perform and toast his songwriting partner Bernie Taupin, and Andrew Ridgeley will honor his partner in Wham!, the late George Michael, who attracted an intriguing trio of performers in his honor: Miguel, Carrie Underwood and Adam Levine.
 Another posthumous inductee is "Soul Train" creator Don Cornelius.